zenna/Spec.jl/README.md

 ## Post Conditions

-The secondkind of specification is a __post condition__ which is a statement on the output and input of a proecdure after it has executed
+The second kind of specification is a __post condition__ which is a statement about the output and input of a proecdure after it has executed.
-The most canonical example of a specificaiton is that of a sorted list, which states that a list is sorted if for every element `i` and every element `j`, if `i < j` then the position of `i` should be less than the position of `j`
+A canonical example of a post-condition is that of a sorted list, which states that a list is sorted if for every element `i` and every element `j`, if `i < j` then the position of `i` should be less than the position of `j`

 ```julia